OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/active-directory/develop/GuidedSetups/active-directory-mobileanddesktopapp-ios-use.md

         } catch {

-            // This is hello catch all error.
+            // This is the catch all error.

-            self.loggingText.text = "Unable tooacquire token.
+            self.loggingText.text = "Unable to acquire token.
 Got error: \(error)"

         }
     }